A gas of elongated objects; an analytical approach

-This differential equation has a solution of the form $\ai = f +\frac{2f^2\ E_1(2f)}{1-e^{-2f}}$, where $E_1(z) = \int_1^{\infty}\frac{exp(-tz)}{t^a} dt$ is the exponential integral function. $E_1(z)$ is known to behave as a negative exponential for large $f$ and as a logarithm for small $f$.
-This is standard to approximate it by one of its bracketing function bounds (e.g. see \cite{abr}).
-In our problem, this allows to replace it with $\frac{1}{2}e^{-2f}\ln(1+1/f)$.
-Consequently, the expectation value of inverse distance becomes: \beq \ai = f +\frac{f^2 \ln(1+\frac{1}{f})}{e^{2f}-1} \eeq In right side of Eq. (\ref{Eq. aEi}) the first term is point particle contribution, (and verifies the inverse distance law $\ai \sim f$ in corresponding medium).
-The second term denotes the effects of elongation.
-In high pressures this correction is negligible; however, in low pressures the inverse distance is gradually separated from $f$ and gets a larger values.
-Below a certain pressure the inverse distance approaches again to $f$.
-This transition is better reflected in the behavior of $\ai a$.
-This parameter in point particle medium is the constant 2.
-Elongated objects display a deviation into it in low pressures, which is plotted in the inset of Figure (\ref{fig 5}).
+Solving this equation can provide us with the explicit dependence of the average potential to the pressure.
+This differential equation has a solution for the needles density $\rho_n=\ai_n = f +2f^2\ E_1(2f) [1-e^{-2f}]^{-1}$, where $E_1(z) = \int_1^{\infty}\exp(-tz)t^{-a} dt$ is an exponential integral function. $E_1(z)$ is known to exponentially suppress at large $f$ and scaling logarithmically with $1/f$ for small $f$.
+Usually this function can be approximate by one of its bracketing function bounds (e.g. see \cite{abr}).
+In our problem, this allows to replace it with $\frac{1}{2}\exp(-2f)\ln(1+1/f)$.
+Consequently, the expectation value of inverse distance becomes: \beq \rho_n=\ai_n = f +\frac{f^2 \ln(1+\frac{1}{f})}{e^{2f}-1} \eeq

-In conclusion, we think to have presented an accurate method to obtain some collective properties of elongated objects completely analytically.
-To this end, we proposed to eliminate the dependence of free energy onto the absolute value of an angle, and thus make the orientation completely isotropic.
-This is expected to change the model to behave differently at high pressures, where the original model becomes strongly ordered; but if we disregard the ordering and just look at other properties (such as pressure or elastic constants) the differences are negligible even at high compressions.
-The simplicity of this formalism allows a better understanding of the statistics of elongated objects.
-While this formalism can receive applications into more realistic physical systems such as protein wrapping and adsorption in biology, etc., this can also be employed for studying elongated objects in higher dimensions.
+The first term in the right side of eq. (\ref{Eq. aEi}) is the spherically symmetric (ss) leading order in small pressure limit.
+In this limitthe density follows the inverse law $\rho_{ss} = \ai_{ss} = f = 2/\langle X\rangle_{ss}$.
+Note from eq. (\ref{eq a}) that in spherically symmetric case $\langle X \rangle_{ss} = 2/f$.
+However, the second term in eq. (\ref{Eq. aEi}) is the explicit contribution of elongation to the density.

-The author should thank M. Kardar and Y. Kantor for their valuable comments on the first draft of this note.
-He also enjoyed bright discussions with A. Nayak.
-This work was supported by NSERC Canada.
+Figure (\ref{fig 5}) indicates density as a function of distance and compare it with inverse distance (dash lie).
+One can see that at low distance (i.e. high pressure) they are very close to each other; however as the distance between objects increases the particle density deviates from $1/X$.
+This can be understood from Fig. (\ref{fig 5}a) by comparing $1/\langle X\rangle_n$ (top line) in needles, $\langle 1/X \rangle_n$ (middle line) in needles, and $\langle 1/X\rangle_{ss}$ (dotted line) in spherically symmetric model as functions of external force.
+At intermediate pressures one can see the statistical average of density in needles model is greater than that in spherically symmetric objects and point particles; however, it is smaller than $1/\langle X\rangle_n$.